succinctlabs/sp1/book/writing-programs/setup.md

 ### main.rs

-Inside the `src/main.rs` file, you must make sure to include these two lines to ensure that your program properly compiles to a valid SP1 program.
+Inside the `src/main.rs` file, you must include these two lines to ensure that your program compiles properly to a valid SP1 program.

 ```rust,noplayground
 #![no_main]